jennerdulce/notes/notesAndReflections.md

 I need to test out the button
 Ensure emails and password resets are being sent Answer the questions that I had

+Entry 10

+Notes
+- I looked into email problem
+- Testing on local
+	- Again account creation seems consistent
+	- Admins from different universities cannot see other accounts
+	- Department Admins can only create other Department Admin accounts under the departments they were assigned to by the University Admin
+	- Professor Accounts cannot see the button and can only create courses under the department that the Department Admin / University Admin selected for them during the account creation
+	- On the 'Course Management' Tab, for the 'Departments' Dropdown, what should we display here?
+All departments? or only departments that user is assigned to?

+TIPS

+Reflection

+Entry 11

+Notes
+- Merging Notes
+	- Push up to GitLab
+	- Merge
+	- Run python scripts
+		- Consists of opening docker container
+		- Creatine new image
+		- Saving
+		- Restarting Server and uninstalling and reinstalling… things
+		- Compile, build, and redeploy to Azure
+- TODO:
+	- User Stories
+	- Test Email
+	- Ensure that cannot see other university staff / courses
+	- Proper conditional rendering of staff positions / authorization
+	- bug: Staff cannot see / pick departments if there is no courses created for them.
+		- I personally think that staff should be able to still see and pick the department they have access to, even though there are no courses at the time.

+TIPS
+- Term date was not showing up because there is no existing term that is currently active All dates listed in term / quarter were invalid / expired
+Solution: change in 'Model Uni Semester' end date in Pfizer Now ALL Admins are able to create courses and see

+Reflection
+Monal has a wealth of knowledge and there are a lot of things happening that I am unaware of that he does.
+Just ask him and he will lead the way.
+This task has been good, I feel like a little drawn out.
+I have been working on it for a while now but finished the logic a while ago.
+Next step is to check and see if the email is being sent out after Admins create an account through 'Add Admin User'..
+If not, that is a problem that I will have to figure out and fix.
+So far, the AWS credentials are on my mind and are the solution on how to fix it..
+After my changes have been deployed on to QA, I will create user stories for each role, Univ, Dept, Prof, and Student profiles.
+And see how creating courses and new Admins affects each of the screens.
+Also Make a superuser admin.
+Will need a 2 separate University Admins in order to make sure that Admins from other universities cannot see courses / Admins from universities other than their own.

+Just do the task the best you can, ask questions, and be productive.
+Do not worry too much about it.
+Report to Monal of any findings and that's all you need to do.
+The things that Sam was doing is out of my job description.
+Just stick to what I am given for the time being!
+But be ready when to learn.
+Study things and read up on material on your own time.